Interests and Bio

 General medicine lead, King’s Somaliland Partnership (2012-2015)

 Guest lecturer, MSc Advanced Paediatric Neuropsychology, University College London (2015-now)

-Research supervisor, MSc in Clinical Neuroscience, University College London (2015-now)
+Research supervisor, MSc in Clinical Neuroscience, University College London (2015-2018)

 Bedside tutor, MSc in Clinical Neurology, University College London (2015-2017)